-The adoption of ASU 2016-09 on January 1, 2017 changed where we recognize excess tax benefits and deficiencies from stock-based compensation plans in our consolidated financial statements on a prospective basis.
-We receive a tax deduction upon the vesting of restricted stock and the conversion of restricted stock units to common stock based on the fair value of the shares.
-The amount that this tax deduction differs from the grant-date fair value that was recognized as stock-based compensation expense is referred to as an excess tax benefit or deficiency.
-For 2018 and 2017, excess tax benefits were recognized in provision for income taxes, thus reducing our effective income tax rate.
-For 2016, excess tax benefits were recognized in paid-in capital in our consolidated balance sheets, which had no impact on our effective income tax rate.
+During the first quarter of each year, we receive a tax benefit upon the vesting of restricted stock and the conversion of restricted stock units to common stock based on the fair value of the shares.
+The amount by which this tax benefit exceeds the grant-date fair value that was recognized as stock-based compensation expense is referred to as an excess tax benefit.
+Excess tax benefits are recognized in provision for income taxes and reduce our effective income tax rate.
+The increase in excess tax benefits from 2018 to 2019 was primarily the result of an increase in the number of restricted stock units that were converted to common stock due to the timing of long-term stock award grants.